 As part of our commitment to protect wild pollinators across Europe, Safeguard has generated a substantial amount of project publications rich in practical applications.
 To ensure these outcomes are clear and accessible to relevant audiences, last year, we introduced a collection of concise stakeholder summaries.
 Each summary captures the study’s context, purpose, findings, and key lessons, distilling complex research into practical insights.

-This year, we are extending the collection with five more stakeholder summaries:
+This year, we are extending the collection with six more stakeholder summaries:

 - First steps of pollinator-promoting interventions in Eastern European urban areas;